altanai/kamailioexamples/webrtc_to_sip_with_rtpengine/README.md

 ```
 Can also changes the TLS methods to SSLv23 so that any of the SSLv2, SSLv3 and TLSv1 or newer methods will be accepted.

+**Issue** :
+JsSIP:ERROR:RTCSession emit "peerconnection:setremotedescriptionfailed" [error:DOMException: Failed to execute 'setRemoteDescription' on 'RTCPeerConnection': Failed to set remote offer sdp: SDES and DTLS-SRTP cannot be enabled at the same time.]

 Ref :
 TLS Module - https://kamailio.org/docs/modules/devel/modules/tls.html